mike7019/reto_automatizacion/README.md

 #### Questions

-these class contains all the question that the actor makes to check the state of the website

 #### ValidateTheMeetingName

+these class contains a boolean answer defined from the beginning with the implementation of `Question<Boolean>` and returns a boolean answer asking "is the element displayed?"

 ```java
 public class ValidateTheMeetingName implements Question<Boolean> {